 Here is a video highlighting the steps used to improve ambient lighting of the interior scene:

-Final image with lights and windows with darker wall finish
+Final image with lights, windows, and darker wall finish

 Visual transmittance adjusted for glazing

-Final image with lights and windows with white wall finish
+Final image with lights, windows, and white wall finish

 TIP: For additional information on lighting in SketchUp, be sure to check out this Enscape blog post: Best Practices for Lights and Materials in SketchUp.